 Financing of Unfunded Actuarial Accrued Liabilities.
 The Unfunded Actuarial Accrued Liability (UAAL) was determined using the funding value of assets and actuarial accrued liability calculated as of the valuation date.
-The UAAL amortization payment (one component of the contribution requirement), is the level percent of pay required to fully amortize the UAAL over a 25-year period beginning on the valuation date.
-This UAAL payment does reflect payments expected to be made between the valuation date and the date contributions determined by this report are scheduled to begin.
+The UAAL amortization payment (one component of the contribution requirement), is the level percent of pay required to fully amortize the UAAL over a 30-year period beginning on the valuation date.
+This UAAL payment reflects the payment expected to be made between the valuation date and the date contributions determined by this report are scheduled to begin.
+The UAAL contribution rate is adjusted to reflect that annual total payroll growth has been less than the assumption of 3.00% in the last several years.